liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 so, you can enable Java Security on your JBoss server and specify a security policy to grant your portal access to your server.

-Remember, we set the `-Djava.security.manager` and `-Djava.security.policy` java options in the `standalone.conf.bat` file earlier in the *Configuring JBoss* section.
+Remember, we set the `-Djava.security.manager` and `-Djava.security.policy` Java options in the `standalone.conf.bat` file earlier in the *Configuring JBoss* section.
 The `-Djava.security.manager` Java option enables security on your JBoss server.
 Likewise, the `-Djava.security.policy` Java option lists the